“Funny, rude and original,” reads The New York Times Book Review for this book. And that quite effectively sums up my feelings about it.

-The story – co-authored by David Levithan and John Green – follows two teenagers named Will Grayson, who couldn’t be more different from each other.
-The first Will Grayson is shy, and lives on his personal rules, ‘shut up and don’t care too much’.
+The story, co-authored by David Levithan and John Green, follows two teenagers named Will Grayson, who couldn’t be more different from each other.
+The first Will Grayson is shy, and lives by his personal rules: “shut up and don’t care too much.”
 He feels overshadowed by his large, gay best-friend, Tiny Cooper.
-The other Will Grayson is depressed and tries to find love… on the internet – well, I’ll let you find how that went yourself.
+The other Will Grayson is depressed and tries to find love on the Internet.
+I’ll let you find out how that goes yourself.
 And when the two finally meet in a porn shop – yep, you read that right, but trust me, it’s not as crazy as it sounds – their lives change.

-The story is simple, yet unique and the characters, engaging.
+The story is simple yet unique, and the characters are engaging.
 It might get called unoriginal, but hey, that’s what this book is about: a blend of the ridiculous with the realistic.
 The humor is witty and raw but mind you, it may not be everyone’s type.

-The depiction of two main gay characters – Tiny Cooper and the second Will Grayson – is something I’d never read before, and needless to say, it was depicted most originally, and genuinely. (this book is also the first gay-themed YA novel to wind up on the New-York Times best-seller list.)
+The depiction of two main gay characters – Tiny Cooper and the second Will Grayson – is something I’d never read before, and needless to say, it was depicted most originally, and genuinely.
+(This book is also the first gay-themed young adult novel to wind up on The New York Times best-seller list.)

-I’d 5/5 recommend it to anybody, provided you’re old enough, cause this book’s got some strong language.
+I’d rate it a 5/5, and recommend it to anybody, provided you’re old enough, because this book’s got some strong language.
 And as I mentioned earlier, it might not be for everybody, but for most of you out there, it’s gonna be a heck of a ride.